 Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-Febuxostat may cause an increase in liver enzymes.
+Febuxostat may rarely cause serious (possibly fatal) liver disease.
+It may also cause an increase in liver enzymes.
 Your doctor will order blood tests to measure these enzymes.
 Keep all medical/lab appointments.
 Tell your doctor immediately if you develop symptoms of liver disease, including persistent nausea, stomach/abdominal pain, dark urine, yellowing eyes/skin.

 Tell your doctor immediately if any of these rare but very serious side effects occur: chest pain/pressure, sudden tiredness, weakness, jaw/left arm pain, weakness on one side of the body, slurred speech, sudden vision changes, confusion, pink/bloody urine, painful urination.